DemonicTutor/vertx-clustereventbus-performance/README.md

 then remove `@Ignore` and run `MainVerticleTest#load` however you like

 to switch vertx version to 3.9.5 change property in pom.xml and modify `MainVerticleTest#httpRequest`
+to switch hazelcast / ignite uncomment dependency in pom.xml

 # on my machine